wiseodd/lapeft-bayesopt/README.md

 )
 ```

 5. At each BO iteration, we preprocess the candidate $x$'s and infer the posterior mean and variance of the Laplace approximation over PEFT (LAPEFT!) to compute the acquisition function.
+Here we use an approximate Thompson sampling, but other acquisition function like EI can of course be used.

 ```python
 # Preprocess D_cand (`dataset`) so that we can make predictions over it
 dataloader = data_processor.get_dataloader(pd_dataset, batch_size=16, shuffle=False)